grafana/tallycat-hackathon14/README.md

 - 🧹 Reduce duplicate or high-cardinality signals
 - 👥 Map signals to owners, teams, or workloads
 - 🛡️ Prepare for policy enforcement and budget limits
+- 🚀 Move toward schema-first observability, even with legacy or live telemetry

 ---